ExtReMLapin/GryMod/README.md

 >Network Strings (aka the net. things)

-* cloak_stop // used to prevend using of NW bools, because of optimization
+* cloak_stop // used to prevent the usage of NW bools, because fuck off that's why

 * cloak_start